 Noctua NH-U12F HSF reviewIn this review, I'm taking a look at the Noctua NH-U12F processor cooler.
-Noctua is an Austrian company which specialises in silent cooling gear for PCs.
+Noctua is an Austrian company that specializes in silent cooling gear for PCs.
 Their NH-U12F cooler features a big and heavy HSF which uses a very silent 120mm fan to provide nearly noiseless cooling.

-The NH-U12F is compatible with the latest sockets from Intel and AMD, it supports Socket LGA775, Socket 754/939/940 and Socket AM2.
+The NH-U12F is compatible with the latest sockets from Intel and AMD, it supports Socket LGA775, Socket 754/939/940, and Socket AM2.

-fans and I was amazed how silent they were.
+Earlier this month I already reviewed Noctua's 80mm and 120mm fans and I was amazed how silent they were.
 The exact same 120mm fan is included in the NH-U12F bundle so even before I unpacked the product I already knew this would be a pretty quiet cooling solution.

 But being quiet isn't enough to be a good CPU cooler, the cooling performance also matters greatly.
 Read on to find out more about the Noctua NH-U12F's cooling performance.

 The Noctua NH-U12F HSF ships in this cardboard box.
 Compared to boxes from other heatsinks this one looks pretty plain and it doesn't really give a good look at how the cooler looks like.